 The best indoor security cameras in 2021

 The Nest Cam makes plug-and-play simplicity the central aspect of its offering; it comes in elegant packaging with a 3m USB lead which supplies the power, using your local wi-fi network to send a live 1080P stream to your Nest app.
 That feed can be recorded with the Nest Aware service but even without a subscription you’ll receive alerts and can pop into the app and see 3 hours of activity as still photos.
 If you have a Nest Thermostat, each Nest Cam you add appears as a small view on your app’s home screen and you can tap on it for more details.
 You will not find it short of features, but usability is excellent.
-The camera is manufactured from quality materials too, which tells in its surprising heft, something easily explained away when you remember the base is magnetic.
-The camera isn’t the cheapest, you can easily reposition it as you need and you get software without problems.
+The camera is manufactured from quality materials too, which tells in its surprising heft, something easily explained away when you remember the base is magnetic; yes, you can stick it to your fridge if you like.
+The camera isn’t the cheapest but you can easily reposition it as you need, the Nest software is one of the best behaved of any in the category, and the cloud features are either good at a reasonable cost or amazing – ten days continuous history and 60 days of clips – for a more challenging amount.

 The IQ takes an already high-end device and boosts the features (and, of course, price).
 That not insignificant extra outlay buys you an 8-megapixel sensor capable of 12x digital zoom (beating 3MP and 8x respectively on the junior sibling), so the picture is great and you can look in very closely, but despite having the pixels the camera still only outputs 1080P.
 The main advantage of this extra zoom is ‘Supersight’, the person-detection function which automatically zooms in on those it spots (saving you the effort of pinch-and-zoom).
 The system is well implemented, making use of picture-in-picture and showing sensible detail depending on whether you’re using a phone or computer display.
 If you do have a Nest Aware subscription, you can also enable facial recognition; this improved the detail you get in text alerts.
 Finally the camera has Google Assistant built-in, so you can talk to it just like any other smart speaker, and a cool glowing circular light around the rim.